 Breakfast is included.
-When no restaurant location is available on the route, lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your hotel the night before.
+When no restaurant location is available on the route, lunches and snacks should either be bought from local shops, or packed lunches can be pre-ordered from your hotel the night before.
 Dinner is available either from the restaurant in your accommodation or restaurants in the village near your hotel.

 Difficulty & terrain

 This easy to moderate cycling holiday is appropriate for beginner cyclists with some experience and requires a good fitness level (read more about difficulty grades).
-Average cycling distance per day is approximately 40 km, and the cycling is mostly on dedicated bike lanes and some secondary roads with light to moderate traffic.
+The average cycling distance per day is approximately 40 km, and the cycling is mostly on dedicated bike lanes and some secondary roads with light to moderate traffic.
 The first day has a small ascent; otherwise, the route is relatively flat.
-We will provide you with detailed road notes, maps and GPS tracks, and you can call our 24/7 local assistance phone number anytime.
+We will provide you with detailed road notes, maps and GPS tracks, and you can call our local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.